meladroit/svdt/README.md

 * A cursor to the left of the active listing indicates the current selected entry.
 Use up/down on the D-pad to move the cursor up and down the listing.
 Use L/R D-pad or shoulder buttons to switch which listing is selected (SD versus save data).
 * The top listing of each pane is the current working directory path, either in full or truncated.
 (The full path is always shown in the debug output when the directory is first selected.)
  * Selecting this line with the cursor and pressing A refreshes the whole listing.
  * Selecting this line with the cursor and pressing Y dumps the contents of the working directory onto a subdirectory in the other working directory (save to SD, or vice versa).
-If / is dumped, the subdirectory is named with a timestamp.
-If a non-root directory is dumped, the subdirectory just takes on the name of the directory. *This does not check for overwrites.
-Proceed with caution.*
+If / is dumped (only possible from save to SD), the subdirectory is named with a timestamp.
+If a non-root directory is dumped, the subdirectory just takes on the name of the directory.
 * The second listing of each pane is a dummy entry for the parent directory.
 Selecting this with A or pressing B at any time navigates to the parent directory.
 * All further listings are files and directories in the working directory.
  * Press A to navigate inside a subdirectory.
- * Press X to delete the selected file or directory (recursively). svdt will ask for confirmation by pressing X again.
+ * Press X to delete the selected file or directory (recursively). svdt will ask for confirmation by pressing SELECT.
- * Press Y to copy the selected file or directory (recursively) across. svdt will ask for confirmation if it sees that the file you are trying to copy may overwrite a file in the destination directory. *svdt does not check this at all when copying directories.*
+ * Press Y to copy the selected file or directory (recursively) across. svdt will ask for confirmation if it sees that the file you are trying to copy may overwrite a file in the destination directory.
  * If there are more files and directories in the folder than can fit on the screen, you actually can scroll up and down past the last on-screen item.
 There is no visual indicator for this, however.
 * Press SELECT to see a set of instructions on the lower screen.
 Normally, the screen is full of moderately useful debug output.
 Pressing SELECT also switches how SD and save data listings are sorted (by date by default, by name if desired).
 * Press START to exit back to the homebrew launcher.